L.A. Lakers Trade Rumors: NBA Draft Lottery Could Lose Lakers’ Draft Pick To Philadelphia 76ers

 L.A.
 Lakers trade rumors reveal the team is ready in case it loses that first-round draft pick.
 Many Lakers rumors have come up over the past few months in that regard, as the franchise runs the risk of losing its first-round selection during the NBA Draft Lottery.
 It all comes down to the Philadelphia 76ers owning the rights to that pick if it falls outside of the first three selections.
 So if a team with a good record wins the NBA Draft Lottery, then the Lakers may lose an elite prospect this summer.
 That would be really bad news for a rebuilding team.

-A report by ESPN states that Lakers general manager Rob Pelinka is ready if the worst-case scenario takes place.
+A report by ESPN stated that Lakers general manager Rob Pelinka is ready if the worst-case scenario takes place.
 The franchise already has a plan in place as to the course of action if the 76ers wind up taking away that valuable first-round pick.
 This is where many new L.A.
 Lakers trade rumors are expected to surface, as the team has a lot of young talent, but could use an infusion of veteran leadership during the NBA offseason.
 In what form that comes, though, may be a guarded secret for now.
 It could include a blockbuster trade that many NBA analysts have predicted.

 “Listen, I think you have to be prepared for whatever scenario when you’re looking at a random event like the lottery.
 People are asking, ‘Do you guys have to have to that pick?’
 That’s something that I get asked at every single game.
 I think we’re prepared to have it, and we also have a plan if we don’t.
 I think for us, if we get the lottery balls to bounce our way, yes, we have a great attack-plan for the draft.
 But if we don’t, just like [many famous] sports moments, we have to find a way, and we do have a plan, to still get to where our ultimate destination is without the draft pick.”